VirginieBonhomme/Rare-Gems/README.md

 ## Overview

-_**Rare Gems** is a web application that targets sneaker enthusiasts.
-Allowing users to share their interests in rare sneakers by allowing them to discovery rare sneakers or share and update their reviews on a rare shoe.
+**Rare Gems** is a web application that targets sneaker enthusiasts.
+Allowing users to discover rare sneakers through a super rare curated sneaker databased back by research of past and current markets.
+This app also allows users to create update and delete their reviews on a rare shoe.

 <br>